ochafik/ggml/examples/python/README.md

 This simple example's primary goal is to showcase automatically generated & fast bindings.

-- https://github.com/abetlen/ggml-python: these bindings seem to be hand-written and use [ctypes](https://docs.python.org/3/library/ctypes.html) (making its maintenance potentially error-prone and performance slower than compiled [cffi](https://cffi.readthedocs.io/) bindings)
+- https://github.com/abetlen/ggml-python: these bindings seem to be hand-written and use [ctypes](https://docs.python.org/3/library/ctypes.html) (making its maintenance potentially error-prone and performance slower than compiled [cffi](https://cffi.readthedocs.io/) bindings).
+It has [high-quality API reference docs](https://ggml-python.readthedocs.io/en/latest/api-reference/#ggml.ggml), possibly making it a sounder choice for serious development.

 - https://github.com/abetlen/llama-cpp-python: these expose the C++ `llama.cpp` interface, which this example cannot easily be extended to support (`cffi` only generates bindings of C libraries)